Yamaha YZ250F Bikes

 2008 brought about an increased compression ratio and therefore revised carburetor and ignition.
 Mechanical noise was decreased by adjusting gear backlash, and handling was increased thanks to changes in the shape of the outer fork tubes and lower triple clamp and fork internals revision.
 Many other subtle changes were implemented in the 2009 model in order to lighten the weight of the bike even more.
 New brakes, as well as improved power and handling make this bike a great one to ride.

 Yamaha went innovative for the 2010 YZ250F.
-Like on the 2010 YZ450F, an all new aluminum bilateral beam frame has been used, making the rider closer to the front wheel, allowing for exceptional balance and handling.
-Many other new parts have been added to the YZ250F, including a straight intake boot, new carburetor, and redesigned valve train components.
-The exhaust system was also redesigned, and now has a new D-shaped port, increasing throttle response.
+Like on the 2010 YZ450F, an all new aluminum bilateral beam frame was used, making the rider closer to the front wheel, allowing for exceptional balance and handling.
+Many other new parts were added to the YZ250F, including a straight intake boot, new carburetor, and redesigned valve train components.
+The exhaust system was also redesigned, giving the bike a new D-shaped port, increasing throttle response.

-Thanks to Yamaha's continual work on being the leader in innovative thinking, the 2010 YZ250F is a bike that has amazing balance, is easy to handle, and has incredible performance qualities.
+Yamaha's continuous work on being the leader in innovative thinking made the 2010 YZ250F a bike with amazing balance, great handling, and incredible performance qualities.